 I’ve never met a meatball I didn’t like.
-Large, small, over pasta, or just with sauteed spinach.
+Large, small, over pasta, with sauteed spinach, or on a toothpick.
 I’ll take them all please.

 Plus I’m sharing my super easy marinara sauce as part of this recipe.
-Way tastier than a jar of store bought spaghetti sauce and better for you.
+It’s way tastier than a jar of store bought spaghetti sauce and surprisingly simple.

 These meatballs and sauce are perfect over traditional noodles, spaghetti squash, or zoodles.
 Have you made zoodles before?
 You can quickly spiralize a zucchini and saute it in a quick 5 minutes!
 If you’re not in the mood for noodles (of any kind) try this recipe over wilted garlic spinach or simply with a side salad.
 Trust me, the meatballs and the sauce are good enough to stand alone.
 I may lick my plate if nobody is looking.